Margaret Crosfield: Education

 Crosfield attended school at the Mount School, York, which was one of the first in the UK to send girls to University.
 At twenty years old, Crosfield went to study at Newnham College, Cambridge in 1878, in which she began the study of geology as part of her course.
 She took a period of leave due to illness.
 While she was on leave her father died in 1879.
 He left his children £8,200 in trust.

 This money helped independently fund Crosfield's research and further her studies at Cambridge.
 With the inherited money, she did not need to work for a living and was able to focus on activities that interested her.
 She returned to the University 10 years later and gained special permission to study geology exclusively.
 Upon her return to Cambridge, she met two of her lifelong friends and fellow researchers, Ethel Gertrude Skeat, whom she worked extensively with on paleontological and stratigraphic research.
 Crosfield also was known to work with Gertrude Elles and Dame Ethel Shakespear by identifying and verifying fossil specimens that were collected on various field campaigns.

 The concept of geological stratigraphic column began, however many parts of this theory needed to be confirmed with field evidence.
-Professor Charles Lapworth (University of Birmingham), and Professors McKenny, Hughes, and Marr (University of Cambridge) encouraged Crosfield and Woods to undertake research in this field to help improving our understanding of the stratigraphy of the Lower Palaeozoic.
+Professor Charles Lapworth (University of Birmingham), and Professors McKenny Hughes, and Marr (University of Cambridge) encouraged Crosfield and Woods to undertake research in this field to help improving the understanding of the stratigraphy of the Lower Palaeozoic.